LLNL/axom/src/axom/primal/docs/sphinx/opbbox.rst

 Primal also provides a ``merge_boxes()`` function to produce a bounding box that contains two input bounding boxes.
-This is available for client codes to use and also supports the operation of the BVHTree spatial index.
+This is available for client codes to use and also supports the operation of the BVHTree class.